-Being able to find the main idea of a text is a complex and important nonfiction reading skill for upper elementary students (3rd-5th grade).
+Being able to find the main idea and supporting details of a text is a complex and important nonfiction reading skill for upper elementary students (3rd-5th grade).
 “Learning how to understand what a section of a text or whole text is mostly about is critical to comprehension” (Serravello 2015).

 Teaching students to find the main idea helps readers make meaningful connections between all of the key details in a text.
 It is also the first step to summarizing nonfiction.

 HOW DO I TEACH MAIN IDEA TO ELEMENTARY STUDENTS?

 Teaching students to find the main idea requires them to identify the topic, and then what the author’s message is about the topic.
 Sometimes the main idea is right there for students in the topic sentence, and other times it needs to be inferred, or pieced together, from multiple sentences.

 The following questions are all ways we can ask students about the main idea:

 - What is the main idea of the text?

 - Give a one sentence summary of what the text is about.

 - What is the author’s message about the topic?